joel-chu/To1source_event/README.md

 #### $on(eventName, callback, context)

-* eventName (string || array) now you can pass one, or many (array) to listen to multiple events.
+* eventName (string) The event name you want to handle.
+You can call this multiple times to add different listeners
-* callback (function) it will receive the `params` that call.
+* callback (function) it will receive the `params` that call
 * context (object|null) optional, we will pass it like this `Reflect.apply(callback, context, args)`

 It will return the total number of events that get registered.

 #### $once(eventName , callback, context)

-* eventName (string || array) now you can pass one, or many (array) to listen to multiple events.
+* eventName (string) the event you want to listen to once, you can call this more than once to add more listener
-* callback (function) it will receive the `params` that call.
+* callback (function) it will receive the `params` that call
 * context (object|null) optional same as above

-Binded it and will get call only $once.
-But there is a potential problem.
-This library does not care about the order of the event emitter and binding.

-What that mean is - you can emit an event before it even exist.
+$once allow you to bind one or more listener to the same event.
+But once this event fired (triggered) it will remove itself from the event store, and no longer available.
+This behavior is changed in V1.3.0.

+There is a potential problem with $once you can see below.
+It's no really a bug per se, but due to our own unique feature that can call event before even it existed (yeah, it's magic)

 For example:

 ```js